Wednesday, 10 December 2025

 Previous chapter

 Before the upper and lower body sub-assemblies were fixed permanently together the interior required a few parts to be painted and added.
 The largest items being the kit supplied wooden benches.
 Along with the steering wheel these were kept separate for painting.
 I had long since removed the kit fire extinguisher from the driver’s side wall as it was pointed out to me that it was of an early design.
 In its place now sits a 3D printed late style empty bracket.
-Two other features that look peculiarly placed are the MG ammo box and leather pouch.
-As these were already fixed per the instructions and well bonded, they were left to avoid damage.
+Two other features that look peculiarly placed are the MG ammo box and its leather pouch.
+As these were already fixed in the vehicle as per the instructions, and well bonded, they were left to avoid damage.
 They have yet to be detail painted.

 Wednesday, 9 April 2025